 NASP-Fishful Thinking Partnership

-NASP is partnering with the Fishful Thinking program to promote the relationship between positive psychology and children’s positive outcomes in school and life.
-As skilled home-school collaborators, school psychologists can provide parents and educators the Fishful Thinking tools and activities to teach children (ages 5-12) to use optimism to overcome life’s obstacles, persist in the face of adversity, and transform setbacks into manageable challenges.
+In 2009–2010, NASP partnered with the Fishful Thinking program to promote the relationship between positive psychology and children's positive outcomes in school and life.
+As skilled home-school collaborators, school psychologists can provide parents and educators the Fishful Thinking resources on the NASP website to use optimism to helpful children (5-12) to overcome life's obstacles, persist in the face of adversity, and transform setbacks into manageable challenges.
+Fishful Thinking was public service project sponsored by Pepperidge Farm.
 The program is based on the research of Karen Reivich, PhD, co-director of the Penn Resiliency Project and a research associate in the Positive Psychology Center at the University of Pennsylvania.
 The five ingredients of Fishful Thinking are: Optimism, Resilience, Goal Setting, Empowerment, and Emotional Awareness.